Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

                         requests known file locations directly and finds the most, `mixed` does both.
-Aggressive detection produces far more requests and takes correspondingly longer, so raise --scan-timeout with it.
+Aggressive detection produces far more requests and takes correspondingly longer, so raise --total-timeout with it.
 Default: mixed --wpscan-enumerate WPSCAN_ENUMERATE
                         What the scan looks for, comma-separated.
 Plugins:
                         `vp` only the ones with a known vulnerability, `p` the